Explore Sydney by public transport

 It is easy to get around in Sydney using public transport.
 Just hop on a metro, train, bus, ferry or light rail services to see all of the best attractions, sporting venues and shopping precincts.

 NSW TrainLink’s Intercity services connect the city with the greater Sydney surrounds and nearby major cities like Newcastle and the Hunter Valley region to the north, Wollongong to the south and the Blue Mountains to the west.

 If you are coming by plane, there are public transport options to get to and from Sydney Airport.

-You can explore and experience much of Sydney and surrounding regions on public transport including trains, buses, ferries and light rail services.
+You can explore and experience much of Sydney and surrounding regions on public transport including metro/train, bus, ferry and light rail services.
 In addition, there are several sightseeing buses, taxi and car hire companies.

 Train stations in central Sydney include Central, Museum, St James, Town Hall, Wynyard, Circular Quay, Martin Place and Kings Cross.
 City Circle services travel via Central, Town Hall, Wynyard, Circular Quay, St James and Museum.
 Trains to the eastern suburbs, including Kings Cross and Bondi Junction, en route to the famous Bondi Beach leave from Martin Place Station.

 - Central – Paddy’s Market, Chinatown and Surry Hills